Solar hot water systems: Pros and Cons

 So what’s the verdict?

-Nevertheless going with the non-boosted solar hot water means when we run out of hot water in a week of ongoing rain, hot water will be hard to come by.
-So who wants to shower in cold water?
+Nevertheless going with the non-boosted solar hot water means when we run out of hot water in a week of ongoing rain, hot water will be hard to come by, leaving you with cold water.
 The reality is that most solar hot water systems will have an electric booster.
-Now we have to add about $220 per annum to the overall cost and the total for 10 years is $6,500 compared to $7,300 for an electric tank system.
+Now we have to add about $220 per annum to the overall cost, making the total for 10 years $6,500 compared to $7,300 for an electric tank system.

 The biggest long-term advantage for environmental and financial benefits in regards to hot water is to utilise the export electricity from a solar PV system and channel it into the hot water generation via a heat pump and electric tank set up.
-So if you want to know why electric heat pumps are the best way to make cheap and sustainable hot water check this out here
+To learn why electric heat pumps are the best option for affordable and sustainable hot water, check this out here.

 Subscribe